tylertitsworth/5th-age-srd/Classes/Monk.md

 ## Ability Scores

-Monks gain a +2 class bonus to two of: Strength, Dexterity, or Wisdom, as long one of them isn't the same ability you increase with your +2 racial bonus.
+Monks gain a +2 class bonus to two of: Strength, Dexterity, or Wisdom, as long one of them isn't the same ability you increase with your +2 species bonus.

 ## Skills